 Create web page shortcut for Edge

-To create a desktop shortcut to open a website or a web page direct in Edge browser, you will have to follow the usual way to create a desktop shortcut and change its icon.
+To create a desktop shortcut to open a website or a web page direct in the Edge browser, you will have to follow the usual way to create a desktop shortcut and change its icon.

-If you have set Edge as you default browser, right-click on the desktop > New > Shortcut.
+If you have set Edge as your default browser, right-click on the desktop > New > Shortcut.
 In the Type the location of the item field, type the URL of the web page, say:

 Click on Next, give the shortcut and name and complete the process.
 You may want to change the icon of the newly created shortcut.

 Now when you click on it, the web page will open in Edge.